-So, what is the best solution for backing up your WordPress website?
+So, what is the best solution for backing up your WordPress website or blog?

 Well, before we look at answering that question, I want to first share with you some thoughts on why I think backing up your WordPress website is a critical part of building a successful online business.

 When I began my blogging journey back in October 2010, I didn’t have any type of backup solution.